 Growing up with a narcissistic parent shapes how you attach.
 Generally, it’s not uncommon for children of narcissistic parents to shut out the people they care about the most.
 Or they cling so hard that they suffocate the connection.
 You may crave love and attention but sabotage it as soon as you get it.

-Poor boundaries and a limited sense of identity persist
+Narcissistic Parents create kid with poor boundaries… and a limited sense of identity persist

 As an adult, you may now have trouble expressing your own thoughts, making decisions, or managing conflict.
 Feeling unheard and “invisible” may be a frequent experience.